-Traffic Violations Points
+Traffic Violations Points in New York State

 A traffic ticket should not be taken lightly.
 Extra points on your license can result in an increase in your insurance premiums and the possible suspension or revocation of your driver’s license.
 With legal representation, however, it may be possible to reduce the charge to a non-moving violation.